 -- Soviet deliveries of advanced weapons to Havana: The flow of advanced Soviet weapons to Cuba has accelerated so as to represent a growing threat to the security of other Latin American countries, U.S. sea lines of communication and, in the case of potentially nuclear-capable systems, the U.S. itself.
-We must be prepared to take strong countermeasures to offset the political/military impact of these deliveries.
+The U.S. must take strong countermeasures to offset the political/military impact of these deliveries.

-- -- Soviet-supported Cuban destabilizing activities in Central America: The U.S. response must involve bilateral economic and military assistance to friendly governments in the region, as well as multilateral initiatives to deal with the political, economic, and social sources of instability.
-We should retain the option of direct action against Cuba, while making clear our willingness seriously to address Cuba's concerns if Havana is willing to reduce its dependence on and cooperation with the Soviet Union.
-We should also take steps to prevent or neutralize the impact of transfers of advanced Soviet weapons to Nicaragua. - -- Soviet-Cuban interventionism in Southern Africa: We should counter and reduce Soviet and Cuban influence by strengthening our own relations with friendly African states, and by energetic leadership of the diplomatic effort to bring about a Cuban withdrawal from Angola in the context of a Namibia settlement and appropriate external guarantees of Angola's security.
+-- Soviet-supported Cuban destabilizing activities in Central

+America and the Caribbean Basin: The U.S. response must involve bilateral economic and military assistance to friendly governments in the region, as well as multilateral initiatives to deal with the political, economic, and social sources of instability.
+The U.S. should retain the option of direct action against Cuba, while making clear our willingness seriously to address Cuba's concerns if Havana is willing to reduce its dependence on and cooperation with the Soviet Union.
+The U.S. should also take steps to prevent or neutralize the impact of transfers of advanced Soviet weapons to Nicaragua, as well as other arms supplies being provided to insurgents in the area.
+Finally, the U.S. must take steps to counter increasing Cuban activities and influence in Grenada, Surinam, and Guyana.

+-- Soviet-Cuban interventionism in Southern Africa: The U.S. should counter and reduce Soviet and Cuban influence by strengthening our own relations with friendly African states, and by energetic leadership of the diplomatic effort to bring about a Cuban withdrawal from Angola in the context of a Namibia settlement and appropriate external guarantees of Angola's security or, failing that, by increasing the costs of Cuba's role in southern Africa.

 Soviet Third World Alliances: Our policy should seek to weaken and, where possible, undermine the existing links between the Soviet Union and its Third World allies and clients.
-In implementing this policy, we will need to take into account the individual vulnerabilities of Soviet Third World allies and the unique circumstances which influence the degree of cohesion between them and the Soviet Union.
+In implementing this policy, the U.S. will need to take into account the individual vulnerabilities of Soviet Third World allies and the unique circumstances which influence the degree of cohesion between them and the Soviet Union.
 In some cases, these ties are so strong as to make the Third World state a virtual proxy or surrogate of the Soviet Union.
-We should be prepared to work with our allies and Third World friends to neutralize the activities of these Soviet proxies.
+The U.S. should be prepared to work with our allies and Third World friends to neutralize the activities of these Soviet proxies.
 In other cases, ties between the Soviet Union and a Third World client may be tenuous or subject to strains which a nuanced U.S. policy can exploit to move the Third World state away from the Soviet orbit.
 Our policy should be flexible enough to take advantage of these opportunities.